 - I know what my materials cost, but what is my labor worth?
 What is my art worth?

-Sure, I could offer 8x10 floral letter prints for $20 each...I'd probably have people knocking down my doors.
+Sure, I could offer custom 8x10 gold foil prints for $15 each...I'd probably have people knocking down my doors.
 Well, that would be a great confidence booster, but I would be working my fingers to the bone, for next to nothing....and that truly takes the fun, rewarding feeling straight out of commissions!
+However, charging double that price is more along the lines of what makes me feel like I'm not wasting my time, and the client is paying for something that didn't come from Hobby Lobby!
+(No offense to Hobby Lobby, because I could live there.)

 How to present your rates to potential clients with confidence!